TKLeone/config/README.md

 # wezterm
 install:<br>
 winget install wezterm<br><br>
-place the wezterm directory inside the .config directory in your home directory.<br><br>
+place the wezterm folder inside the .config folder in your home directory.<br><br>
-download the image files and place them either in the "Pictures" directory in your home directory or your .config directory alongside your wezterm.lua file.<br>
+download the image files and place them either in the "Pictures" folder in your home directory or your .config folder alongside your wezterm.lua file.<br>
 Update the file path in your config.background{}.

 # PowerShell